Rels B: Career

 Rels B began his musical career at a young age, but initially dedicated solely to being a producer, although he recorded a couple of songs during that time.
 After working for several years as a producer, in addition to releasing some singles, he made his official debut with his first EP Change or Die, in 2014.

 In 2015 he released his second EP Player Hater, which is consist of 8 songs produced by Itchy & Buco Sounds, mixed and mastered by Quiroga.
 Other songs such as 'Don't Tell My Mama', 'Word Up', 'Big Plan $', 'Hood Girl' and 'Palm Tree' achieved massive success on networks and millions of views on YouTube.
 During the same time, the music video for 'Mary Jane', with which he gained wide public acceptance, was produced by Itchy & Buco Sounds and Nibiru Films.

 In 2016, he premiered the music videos for 'Skinny Flakkkkkkk' and 'Tienes El Don' on YouTube, with which he managed to capture the attention of other exponents of the genre.
 His first album Boys Don't Cry was released in the same year, consisting of a total of 12 tracks, again produced by Itchy & Buco Sounds and mastered by Quiroga.

 In 2017 he returned with an audiovisual project consisting of various songs with Indigo Jams, such as 'Nueva generación', 'A solas', 'Lord Forgive Me' and 'I Know'.
 Then he would launch the song 'Libres' and the music video of 'Rock & Roll', with which he had accumulated more than two million views in less than a month.

 In 2019, the Majorcan 'spent his time celebrating' and on his birthday he released the album Happy Birthday Flakko.

 At the end of 2020, an album titled La Isla LP was released by Rels B, which has been described as the 'most musical work of his career', consisting of ten songs that deal with confinement, heartbreak and his hometown, Palma de Mallorca.

+On April 14, 2021, he released his single "Clase G", in which he discusses his contract with Sony Music, which he had just terminated.
+This single was also the first from his EP as an independent artist, which would be released in 2022.
+In May of the same year, he also released "Como Antes", and in September, "Shorty que te vaya bn".